naidoo88/Drifty/GettingSetUp.md

 With your virtual environment active, run:  `jupyter-notebook`.
 This should automatically take you to a browser tab, showing you the directory of where you launched jupyter-notebook from.

-Click on `simkincorr_tutorial.ipynb` and you're off to the races!
+Click on `Drifty_Tutorial.ipynb` and you're off to the races!

 **NB:** The line: `%matplotlib notebook` in the first code cell (under the imports) is important!
 Without it, the plots will not interactively update when you tweak them.